Skip to main content

 Precedence

-When opencode starts, it looks for rule files in this order:
+When Symbiotic Code starts, it looks for rule files in this order:

 • Local files by traversing up from the current directory (AGENTS.md, CLAUDE.md)